Study: Tennessee ranks No. 1 in vehicle gun thefts nationwide - NewsBreak

 Study: Tennessee ranks No. 1 in vehicle gun thefts nationwide

 The new study conducted by Everytown Research analyzed FBI crime data spanning from 2011 to 2020 across 38 states in the U.S. that collectively cover 49 million people.
-Analysis revealed Tennessee saw the most vehicle gun thefts throughout that period with the crime being especially high in the Memphis and Chattanooga areas.Kingsport police searching for missing man, woman in separate cases
+Analysis revealed Tennessee saw the most vehicle gun thefts throughout that period with the crime being especially high in the Memphis and Chattanooga areas.Two children hospitalized due to baby formula shortage

 Cities with the highest rates of gun thefts from vehicles in TN per 100,000 people: